Unit 3 - Notes

 pthread_attr_t attr; /* set of thread attributes */

-/* get the default attributes */
+/* set the default attributes of the thread */

 pthread_attr_init(&attr);